JLUjianghx/Base-learning/README.md

 # Base-learning
-The repository is used to record my learning during the foundation stage.
+The repository is used to record my learning during the foundation stage.(wangdao)